 When using the Gonstead Chiropractic Technique, five criteria are used to detect the presence of vertebral subluxation.

-2: Instrumentation - The nervoscope is an instrument used to detect uneven distributions of heat along the spine.
+2: Instrumentation – The stereoscope is an instrument used to detect uneven distributions of heat along the spine.
 These uneven areas of heat can be an indication of inflammation and nerve pressure.

 3: Static Palpation - Static palpation is performed when the spine is in a stationary position.
 A process where the chiropractor feels the patient's spine for the presence of any abnormal texture or tightness in the muscles or various tissues in the back.

-4 - Motion Palpation - Motion Palpation is examination of of the spine while it is in movement.
+4 – Motion Palpation – Motion Palpation is an examination of the spine while it is in movement.
 This allows the chiropractor to assess how easily the spine moves in various directions.